 Applicants apply for a training place in 2019 through their preferred college; The Australian College of Rural and Remote Medicine (ACRRM) and/or the Royal Australian College of General Practitioners (RACGP).

-Applicants should start by researching the two college/s.
-The best way to find out information about the colleges' applications process is to access their websites:
+Applicants should start by researching the two colleges.
+The best way to find out information about the colleges' application process is to access their websites:

-- I applied in the first intake and wasn't accepted, can I apply in the second intake?
+- I applied in the first intake however I don’t have a training place because I wasn’t accepted or I didn’t accept the offer, can I apply in the second intake?

-If you applied with RACGP in the first intake and were not successful in getting a training place or you declined a training offer, you are still eligible to participate in the second intake.
+If you applied with RACGP in the first intake and did not receive an offer for a training place or you declined a training offer, you are still eligible to participate in the second intake.
 You do not need to resit the CAAKT assessment.

 If you applied with ACRRM in the first intake and declined a training offer, you need to contact ACRRM to discuss your options.
-If you applied with ACRRM in the first intake and were unsuccessful in getting a training offer, you are not eligible to apply for second intake.
+If you applied with ACRRM in the first intake and did not receive an offer for a training place, you are not eligible to apply for second intake.

 What are my fellowship options?